 - 7.7.1 For each year of service with the Employer, a full-time Employee is entitled to 10 days of paid personal/carer's leave. - 7.7.2 An Employee's entitlement to be paid personal/carer's leave accrues progressively during a year of service according to the Employee's ordinary hours of work, and accumulates from year to year. - 7.7.3 An Employee may apply for an advance of personal/carer's leave entitlement up to a maximum of three days leave.
 A medical certificate supporting the claim is a minimum requirement.
-All applications must be made to the Principal and approval is at the sole discretion of the Principal. - 7.7.4 An Employee must notify the School at the earliest practical opportunity (and in any event within 24 hours of the commencement of the absence), of the Employee's inability to attend work because of personal illness or injury.
+All applications must be made to the Principal so far as possible at least one week before the leave is due to be taken.
+Approval is at the sole discretion of the Principal. - 7.7.4 An Employee must notify the School at the earliest practical opportunity (which may be a time after the leave has started), of the Employee's inability to attend work because of personal illness or injury.
 The Employee will also advise the School as far as possible, of the nature of the illness or injury, and the estimated duration of the absence.
 If the Employee is likely to be absent from work for a period greater than that originally notified to the School, the Employee must advise the School accordingly. - 7.7.5 If the Employee's absence from work on account of illness exceeds two days, the Employee is required to produce to the School a medical certificate from a medical practitioner (or other evidence to the satisfaction of the School) specifying the nature of the illness and the period, or approximate period, during which the Employee will be unable to work. - 7.7.6 Where an Employee has a record of recurring absences of personal/carer's leave, the School may, if it considers it appropriate, inform the Employee that in the event of future absences a certificate will be required from a qualified medical practitioner in respect of each period of personal/carer's leave taken for a period of six months thereafter. - 7.7.7 Subject to the terms of this Agreement, there is no restriction on the amount of accrued personal/carer's leave that an Employee may take at any one time, subject to clause 7.7.5. - 7.7.8 Unused personal/carer's leave will accumulate from year to year but will not be paid out on termination of employment.